 Healthcare professionals have always been important to any country.
-In Canada, an aging population has contributed to an increased demand of healthcare professionals.
+In Canada, an aging population has contributed to an increased demand for healthcare professionals.
 This year, the COVID19 pandemic has further made people realize the value of essential healthcare workers.

 Continue reading to find out more about healthcare jobs in demand.